‹ Back to Insights

 Once again, the most effective use of adhesive bonding in the design and manufacturing of products requires a different mindset than mechanical fasteners; we call that mindset surface intelligence

 Adhesive bonding is a chemical synthesis process.
 Using fasteners is a purely mechanical operation.
-When we add an adhesive to a substrate and then cure it, this often involves chemical changes to the adhesive.
-The top few molecular layers of the substrate’s surface immediately interact with the top few molecular layers of the adhesives.
-They chemically bond through the attraction of the molecules present there.
-These sorts of changes and reactions don’t factor into using a mechanical fastener.
-Surface intelligence allows us to understand this chemical process and the effect the entire production process has on our ability to create predictably resilient adhesive bonds.
+When we add an adhesive to a substrate and then cure it, this often involves chemical reactions to the adhesive.
+The top few molecular layers of the substrate's surface immediately interact with the top few molecular layers of the adhesives.
+Adhesive joints chemically bond through the attraction of the molecules present there.
+These sorts of changes and reactions don't get factored in when using a mechanical fastener.

 Learn how to develop your own surface intelligence to utilize all the benefits of adhesive bonding to lower costs and create higher-performing products.
 Read the eBook "The Advanced Guide to Transforming Product Development Through Surface Intelligence Data & Technology."